Skip to content

 If you have added a feedback action you should give it a proper name.
 The way to assign a name is the same as for the previous actions.

-The workflow is finished.
+Our workflow is finished.
 Now you need to deploy workflow.
 To do this, click on the Deploy button.

 A modal window will appear to confirm.
 Subsequently click OK.
 First the workflow will be saved and then deployed.